machitgarha/bimoo/README.md

 ## To-Do

+-   Add `bin/generate.sh` to do the job automatically.
 -   Use GitHub Actions to automate the process.
 The workflow would be, cloning the repository of Moodle, switching to the latest stable version, run the generator for a list of predefined paths and files, commit the changes and push it back.

 ## Contributions